 Their Christmas songs are beautiful, both the standards and originals.
 For example, We Three Kings gets a modern twist and Carol of the Bells is stretched to a challenge for 12 cellos.
 Their videos can be majestic as in Beethoven’s 5th mixed with Secrets by OneRepublic, beautiful covers such as Chistina Perri’s A Thousand Years by Piano and Cello all the way to quirky – as in their Cello Wars (Star Wars Parody) Lightsaber Duel.
 Can you tell I really like them?

 Alec Chambers loves to cover songs and asks his fans on all of his social media platforms for requests all the time (580 thousand subscribers on YouTube alone).
 He has an amazing voice that resonates with fans of modern pop music.
 In addition to covering music, he has released his own music, “Something To Cry About” is available if you’re interested.

-Cimorelli has been singing for 10 years and has 5.5 millions subscribers now.
-This is a band made up of sisters: Christina, Katherine, Lisa, Amy, Lauren and Dani.
+Cimorelli has been singing for 10 years and has 5.5 million subscribers now.
+This is a band made up of sisters: Christina, Katherine, Lisa, Amy, Lauren, and Dani.
 They started just for fun and now have made a go of their YouTube fame.
 Their music consists of a cappella singing with occasional instruments.
-They also post videos covering life and it’s ups and downs to share with their fans.
+They also post videos covering life and its ups and downs to share with their fans.

 Walk Off The Earth are actually Canadian Indie Rockers who found their own unique style to use while covering both classic and contemporary songs.
 They are very visually appealing from an entertainment standpoint (in the video for the cover of “Somebody That I Used To Know” they all seemingly play on one guitar and in others they move from instruments into a cappella singing).
 Their harmonies when placed upon songs create a new work of art.
 They also have original music to offer their 4 million subscribers on YouTube.